 Believe it or not, you can actually go online if you’re a resident of the state of Nevada and get approved for a medical marijuana card.
 However, even if you’re not a resident, you can still secure quality meds if you’ve got an MMJ card from an out-of-state registration.
 Possession Limits in the Silver State are 2.5 oz over the course of any 14-day period.

 Home to my favorite-ever city (beautiful Portland), the state of Oregon is very friendly when it comes to out of state medical marijuana cardholders trying to get hold of some high-quality therapy.
-In fact, a whole ounce of pot (dried flower) is allowed for adults over 21, as well as 16 oz of edibles and 5 g of concentrate.
+In fact, one ounce of pot (dried flower) is allowed for adults over 21.
+16 oz of edibles or 5 g of concentrate is also permitted.

 Another state where you just might go ahead and assume that an out-of-stater could legally purchase medical cannabis meds, Washington is increasingly becoming renowned as one of the most accommodating U.S. locales for non-state residents.
-To date, adults over the age of 21 are allowed to possess an oz of weed (flower), 16 oz of edibles, and seven oz of concentrated extract.
+To date, adults over the age of 21 are allowed to possess an oz of weed (flower).
+They may also possess 16 oz of edibles and seven oz of concentrated extract.

 Other States That Accept Out-of-State Medical Marijuana Cards

-Unlike the above states, the following states also accept out of state medical cannabis cards, even though they do not offer full-blown legality to all adult residents.
+Unlike the above states, the following states also accept out of state medical cannabis cards.
+However, they do not offer full-blown legality to all adult residents.
 Of course, always remember to check beforehand with each dispensary, as rules and allowances may differ based on location.

 Arkansas has a unique rule called the “visiting qualifying patient” rule, which basically means that a qualified MMJ patient who is NOT a resident of the state – or a patient who has been living in AZ for less than 30 days but has a valid MMJ license in another state – may be able to possess the same amounts of medical cannabis as regular Arkansas MMJ cardholders.
 In other words, up to 2.5 oz over the course of a 14-day window.